sassoftware/vscode-sas-extension/README.md

 1. Click `Run` (running man icon) in the upper right corner of your SAS program window.

-   1.a.
+   a.
 If prompted, enter your password (for password authentication).

 2. The results are displayed in the application.
 3. The SAS output log and error information are displayed in the applicaiton.